Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

-The stability of trivial or non trivial steady states to the equations (\ref{1.1})--(\ref{1.2}) with Dirichlet boundary conditions (no-slip boundary conditions) have been extensively studied for a long time.
+Let us give a brief review about the stability theory and some related problems.
+The stability of trivial or non trivial steady states to the equations (\ref{1.1}) with no-slip (Dirichlet) boundary conditions have been studied for a long time.
 For the stability of trivial steady states such as Rayleigh-Taylor stability and instability, we refer to \cite{YGuo,Jiang1,Jiang2,Wang}.
-However, the researches for the stability of non trivial steady states such as Couette flows, Poiseuille flows or general shear flows are far from complete.
-The first result on the stability for plane Couette flows to incompressible Navier-Stokes equations in a slab domain with Dirichlet boundary conditions is due to Romanov in 1973 \cite{Romanov}.
-The conclusion is that the plane Couette flow with no-slip boundary condition is always exponentially stable for any positive viscosity.
-However, the proof for the exponential decay by V.A.Romanov is not complete since the linear perturbed Stokes operator is not compact in an unbounded slab domain.
-This proof was finished by Horst Heck, Hyunseok Kim and Hideo Kozono\cite{Heck} for periodic case.
-For the Poiseuille flow and general shear flows, Grenier, Guo and Nguyen proved the spectral instability in 2016 \cite{Guo} when the Reynolds number is large enough.
-A nonlinear stability result for the cylindrically symmetric Poiseuille flow was obtained by Gong and Guo in 2016 \cite{Gong}.
+However, the researches for the stability of non trivial steady states such as Couette flows, Poiseuille flows or general shear flows are far from completion.
+The first result for the stability of incompressible plane Couette flows with no-slip (Dirichlet) boundary conditions was obtained by Romanov in a beautiful paper \cite{Romanov}, which shows that the plane Couette flow is stable for any fixed Reynolds number.
+Similar result was obtained by Heck et al. \cite{Heck} for periodic case.
+For the general shear flows including Poiseuille flow, in the large Reynolds number regime, the spectral instability was obtained by Grenier, Guo and Nguyen \cite{Guo}.
+The nonlinear stability for the cylindrically symmetric Poiseuille flow was obtained by Gong and Guo \cite{Gong}.

-As we know, the key point for stability and instability problems is the spectral analysis.
-For trivial steady states, the spectral analysis can be done by searching for growing normal mode solutions and using variational method (see \cite{YGuo,Jiang1,Jiang2,Wang}) since the linearized equations are self conjugate.
-However, for the non trivial steady states, the linearized equations are no longer self conjugate.
-At this time, the spectral analysis can be done via the analysis of the boundary value problem of the so called Orr-Sommerfeld equations for the incompressible Navier-Stokes equations.
-For any stationary shear flow $v_s=U(y)e_1$, by using the normal Fourier transform $\psi=\phi(y) e^{ik (x-ct)}, k \in \mathbb{R}, c \in \mathbb{C}$, where $\psi$ is the stream function such that $u=\nabla^\perp \psi,$ one can get the Orr-Sommerfeld equation from perturbation equations (\ref{1.6})
+It is well known that the key point for stability and instability problems is the spectral analysis.
+For the linearized operator around the trivial steady states, the spectral analysis can be done by searching for growing normal mode solutions and using variational method (see \cite{YGuo,Jiang1,Jiang2,Wang}) since the linearized operators are self-adjoint.
+However, the linearized operators around the shear flows are always non self-adjoint and nonlocal.
+The spectral analysis mainly depends on the analysis of the Orr-Sommerfeld equations.
+For any steady shear flow $v_s=U(y)e_1$, by using the normal Fourier transform $\psi=\phi(y) e^{ik (x-ct)}, k \in \mathbb{R}, c \in \mathbb{C}$, where $\psi$ is the stream function such that $u=\nabla^\perp \psi,$ one can get the Orr-Sommerfeld equation around the shear flow $v_s$